CavernCrawlers/CavernCrawlers.github.io/Fighter-Spellcaster.md

 ### Exhausting Magic
 You may recover expended **Invocation Dice** by gaining 1 level of **Exhaustion** per die after completing 10 minutes of meditation.

+### Invocation Dice
+As a spellcaster, you have a number of invocation dice as indicated on the [Fighter-Spellcaster Table](#Fighter-Spellcaster-Table) plus additional dice equal to your **Wisdom Modifier**.

 ### Magical Focus
 As part of your apprenticeship, you created a unique magical focus to aid in your spellcasting.
 This focus may take most any form (a staff, wand, amulet or similar), but must be easily seen, recognized and hand-held.
 So long as you have your Magical Focus in hand when casting a spell, you may add your **Skill Bonus** to your **Invocation Dice** total.
 A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.